 There are a few things to know before you decide.

 Green gas, also known as propane, is a popular choice for airsofters.

-The airsoft green gas can contains a liquid which is a combination of silicone oil and propane.
+Green gas contains a liquid which is a combination of silicone oil and propane.
 This combination creates a powerful gas that is capable of shooting BB’s at a huge distance.

 It is not actually a green-colored gas that you should expect, nor is the other variant, red gas.